...

 ...which standards must be complied with according to the Machinery Directive 2006/42/EC?

-The Machinery Directive 2006/42/EC forms the central framework for the safety of machinery within the European Union.
-It ensures that machines can be placed on the market that meet high safety standards to protect people, the environment, and goods.
+The Machinery Directive 2006/42/EC forms the central framework for machinery safety within the European Union.
+It ensures that machines placed on the market meet high safety standards designed to protect people, the environment, and goods.

 However, this is not a rigid directive.
-The laws and standards in the field of machine safety are constantly evolving to reflect technological advancements and new insights.
+Laws and standards in the field of machine safety are constantly evolving to reflect technological advancements and new insights.

-This makes it challenging for companies to stay up to date, especially since the requirements vary depending on the type of machine.
-However, for the countless different machines, it is almost impossible to define every specific technical requirement.
-Therefore, the European Union has established a global legislation: the Machinery Directive 2006/42/EC.
-This directive consolidates uniform standards.
+This dynamic environment makes it challenging for companies to stay up-to-date, especially since the requirements vary depending on the type of machine.
+For the many different types of machinery, it is almost impossible to define every specific technical requirement.
+As a solution, the European Union established the Machinery Directive 2006/42/EC to consolidate global legislation, offering a unified approach to machine safety.

-The Machinery Directive 2006/42/EC consolidates the various safety standards essential for the operation of machines into a single piece of legislation.
-These standards are divided into three categories: A, B, and C standards, which define specific requirements depending on the type of machine and its application.
+The Machinery Directive 2006/42/EC consolidates various safety standards essential for the operation of machines into a single piece of legislation.
+These standards are categorized into three groups: A, B, and C standards, each addressing specific requirements based on the type of machine and its application.

-The so-called A-Standards define the fundamental safety principles that apply to all machines.
-One of the most important A-standards is EN ISO 12100, which focuses on the general design principles for risk reduction.
-This standard forms the foundation for all other safety regulations by ensuring that potential hazards are identified and minimized during the design phase.
+A-Standards define the fundamental safety principles applicable to all machines.
+One of the most important A-standards is EN ISO 12100, which outlines the general design principles for risk reduction.
+This standard serves as the foundation for all other safety regulations by ensuring potential hazards are identified and minimized during the design phase.

-B-Standards are more specific and refer to safety-related aspects and protective devices on machines.
+B-Standards are more specific and focus on safety-related components and protective devices on machines.

 Examples of B standards include: